 Pros: Smoothies have no added sugar and come pre-portioned in individual packs (mix in your blender with liquid of choice).
 All ingredients are organic, except mandarin oranges.

-Cons: Only 4 flavors available (Berry, Clementine, Greens and Cocoa) Clementine is my favorite!
+Cons: Only 5 flavors available (Berry, Orange, Greens, Strawberry Banana and Cocoa) Orange is my favorite!

 Good to know: Smoothie mix is dairy-free, gluten-free and soy-free.
-Collagen peptides are available for purchase as an add-on.
+Collagen peptides or whey protein are available for purchase as an add-on.

-Cost per meal: $5 per serving with subscription
+Cost per meal: Just over $6 per smoothie with subscription

 Check out my full Smoothie Box review.
 Their healthy smoothies are in my regular breakfast rotation!

-Mindful Momma readers get $15 off your first order + free shipping when you use my link!
+Mindful Momma readers get $15 off your first order + free shipping with code MINDFULMOMMA at checkout!

 Splendid Spoon creates flavorful, nutrient-dense, plant-based smoothies, soups grain bowls and noodle bowls, designed to create healthy routines for breakfast and lunch.